-There have now been two films featuring the amazing Captain America.
+There have now been three films featuring the amazing Captain America.
 So we can’t help wondering if there aren’t some lessons we can learn from this handsome hero:

 Start with a goal

 Captain America has always had one goal: to rid the world of evil and protect innocent people.
 In the first film he was desperate to join the war effort; so much so that he agreed to take part in the experiment that eventually made him into Captain America.
 His strong moral code has stayed with him throughout the two films, and his determination to do his duty to keep the world safe has not waned.